 Does one have to be born a leader?

-Last minute job interview preparation
+Last minute preparation for your interview

-If your interview is tomorrow (or anytime soon), you probably don’t have time for seminars, or books… In such a case I suggest you having a look at I Will Get a Job – Recording for Leaders that will teach you how to win the hearts of your interviewers, how to connect with them, and how to make them believe in your skills in an interview.
+If your interview is tomorrow (or anytime soon), you probably don’t have time for seminars, or books… In such a case, I suggest you to have a look at I Will Get a Job – Recording for Leaders that will teach you how to win the hearts of your interviewers, how to connect with them, and how to make them believe in your skills in an interview.

 Good luck in your interview!

-Your Personal Interview Coach
+Your Personal Interview Coach, author of the content